-With recent catastrophic events such as Hurricane Florence and its effect on the Carolinas and surrounding states, many companies are reviewing their disaster recovery plans.
+With recent catastrophic events in recent years such as Hurricane Florence and its effect on the Carolinas and surrounding states, many companies are reviewing their disaster recovery plans.
 In this post, we’ll discuss what should be included in disaster recovery planning —whether you’re simply updating an existing plan or developing one from scratch.

 Disaster recovery planning is comprised of two parts: business continuity planning and technology recovery strategies.
 A continuity plan takes into account all potential risks that may affect your business, with a focus on how to sustain operations.
 You should first identify all risks and what effect they could have, then develop a set of procedures to help mitigate those effects.
 Companies should continually test procedures and update their continuity plans as more threats are realized.

 Technology recovery strategies consider how to restore hardware, applications and data in time to meet the needs of your business recovery.
 As part of your technology recovery strategy, it’s critically important to keep an up-to-date backup of your data in an off-site storage location.
 This is invaluable for data recovery should your business location become damaged or destroyed.
 Once hardware is up and running again, you can access you applications and most current data.

 Live Oak Bank, headquartered in Wilmington, NC, began preparing for disaster recovery shortly after Hurricane Matthew struck in 2016.
 Consequently, their customers did not experience an interruption in services once Hurricane Florence made landfall on the coast.
 With their entire operation running in the cloud, it made no difference where their physical office was located.
 Employees were able to leave Wilmington and work from anywhere with an Internet connection.
 This is a great example of disaster recovery planning that, unfortunately, was forced into action.